paulomuraroferreira/langflow_redis/README.md

 ![image.png](README_files/redis001.png)

-This is done by creating the custom component ragas_custom_component.json.
+This is done by creating the custom components "Redis message retrieval custom component.json" and "Redis message retrieval custom component.json".

 The code for the custom components can be found on the Langflow GUI: